The English minor requires a minimum of 18 credit hours.

 A study of British and American literary works written by women.
 Particular consideration will be given to feminist modes of inquiry and critical thought as well as to the contributions of women in literary scholarship.

 This course provides an in-depth study of a single author’s literary work.
 May be repeated when authors vary.
-This course has been approved as an Honors qualified course.

 This course focuses on the literature of ancient and medieval cultures.
 Themes vary annually and may include “Representing Good and Evil in the Middle Ages” or “Forms of Love in the Middle Ages.”
 Counts for the Medieval and Renaissance Studies minor when content focuses on the Middle Ages.
 This course may be repeated when content varies.